 Digicel earnings rise as bondholder talks enter crunch phase

-Denis O’Brien’s telecoms group wants bondholders to swap notes for debt with later maturities
+Denis O’Brien’s telecoms group wants bondholders to swap notes for debt with later maturity

 Denis O’Brien’s Digicel has told creditors that its earnings rose in the three months to the end of September as the emerging markets-focused telecommunications group’s talks with bondholders on delaying the repayment of $3 billion (€2.6 billion) of debt enter a crunch phase.